-Within the framework of the same Dutch Embassy project mentioned above, Vetiver was planted to halt erosion on a riverbank, on the bank of a shrimp pond, and on a road embankment in Da Nang City.
+Within the framework of the same Dutch Embassy project mentioned above, vetiver was planted to halt erosion on a riverbank, on the bank of a shrimp pond, and on a road embankment in Da Nang City.
 In October 2002, the local Dike Department also mass planted the grass on bank sections of several rivers.
-Thereafter, the city authority decided to fund a project on cut slope stabilisation by installing Vetiver along the mountainous road leading to the Bana project in Da Nang, illustrating the pace of adoption.
+Thereafter, the city authority decided to fund a project on cut slope stabilisation by installing vetiver along the mountainous road leading to the Banana project in Da Nang, illustrating the pace of adoption - photos 8-10